-welcome from the Dean of Students 3

-About Us 5

-History 5

-What Does the Office of Fraternity and Sorority Life Do?
-5

-Mission 6

-Values 6

-Address & Contact Information 7

-University Mission Statements & Student Conduct Code 7

-Southern Illinois University Mission 7

-Division of Student Affairs Mission 8

-Student Conduct Code 8

-Title IX 9

-Organization Requirements and Management 9

-Constitution & Bylaws 9

-Saluki Connect 9

-Chapter Rosters 10

-Extension and Expansion 11

-Rights and Responsibilities of Recognized Chapters 13

-Policies 15

-Social Event Registration 15

-Events During the Last Two Weeks of the Semester 16

-Conduct Process 16

-Hazing 17

-Alcohol 17

-Crisis Procedures 18

-Crisis Management: 18

-Definition of a crisis: 19

-Each semester chapters must: 19

-Crisis Response Protocols 19

-Fire in chapter facility 19

-Serious injury 20

-Death 20

-Completed suicide/Attempted suicide 20

-Reporting an incident or crisis 21

-What facts should I gather?
-21

-Create a timeline of events.
-21

-What types of incidents should be reported?
-21
+Welcome!

+About Us 4

+Introduction 4

+History

+Office of Fraternity and Sorority Life 4

+What Does the Office of Fraternity

+and Sorority Life Do?

+Mission

+Values

+Staff Structure

+University Mission Statements

+& Student Conduct Code

+Southern Illinois University Mission 5

+Division of Student Affairs Mission

+Dean of Students Mission

+Student Conduct Code

+Title IX

+Organization Requirements

+and Management

+Communication

+Constitution & Bylaws

+Saluki Connect/Presence

+Officer Transitions

+Chapter Rosters

+Membership Requirements

+Academics

+Extension and Expansion

+Advisors

+Advisor Training

+Chapter Anti-Hazing Compliance

+Risk Management Form

+Certificate of Insurance

+Community Service

+and Philanthropy Report

+Recruitment/Intake

+Fundraising

+Utilization of Campus Facilities

+University Sponsored Activities

+and Programs10

+Weeks

+Social Events

+Chapter Mailboxes11

+Philanthropic Events, Educational

+Speakers and Similar Programs11

+Policies11

+Social Event Registration11

+Hosting Social Functions in

+On-Campus Facilities

+Event Security12

+Wristbands12

+Post-event follow-up12

+Events During the Last Two Weeks

+of the Semester12

+Conduct Process12

+Hazing13

+State of Illinois' Hazing Act

+Alcohol and Drug Policies13

+Crisis Procedures14

+Crisis Management14

+Definition of a Crisis15

+Each Semester Chapters Must15

+Crisis Response Protocols15

+Fire in Chapter Facility15

+Serious injury15

+Death16

+Completed suicide/Attempted suicide 16

+Reporting an Incident or Crisis16

+What facts should I gather?16

+Create a timeline of events17

+What types of incidents

+should be reported?17

 What do I do after I report?
-22

-Appendix 23
+Appendix A 18

-Appendix A: Grade Release Form 24

-Appendix B: NIC Alcohol and Drug Guidelines
+Appendix B: NIC Alcohol

-Welcome from the Dean of Students
+and Drug Guidelines19

+Welcome!

-On behalf of the Dean of Students Office I would like to welcome you to one of the most important leadership positions you will undertake at Southern Illinois University, Carbondale.
+Welcome to one of the most important leadership positions you will undertake at Southern Illinois University, Carbondale.
 You should be proud of your accomplishments so far, but also know the journey just begins in the importance of serving as President of your chapter.

 This handbook was developed and designed to help answer many of your questions in regards to policies, procedures, risk management as well as university resources.
 Use this manual daily for any questions you may have.
 Fraternity and Sorority Life which is an integral component of campus life reports to the Dean of Students area.
-The Dean of Students is responsible for fostering leadership development and personal organization responsibility.
-Our mission is to work in partnership with students, campus, and local community in providing a transformational experience that encourages Saluki pride, character, responsibility, initiative, respect and values of diversity, academic achievement, engagement, service, leadership and excellence.
-The Dean of Students primary student learning outcomes are:
+The Dean of Students office is responsible for fostering leadership development and personal organization responsibility.
+The mission of the Dean of Students office is to work in partnership with students, campus, and local community in providing a transformational experience that encourages Saluki pride, character, responsibility, initiative, respect and values of diversity, academic achievement, engagement, service, leadership and excellence.